howerj/liblisp/liblisp.md

 It should be possible to run multiple instances of the interpreter in the same address space, this requires no implicit or hidden state in the interpreter design, which impedes multiple instances running at once.
-There is currently no hidden and implicit state within the interpreter.
+There is currently is hidden state which is needed by the module system to function; there is a single global lisp environment that each module adds its code to when it is loaded.

+If the module system is not used then multiple lisp interpreters can be run in different threads.

 * Used as a generic utility library

 The library includes routines that might be useful in other programs that it could have chosen not to expose, mostly relating to I/O and strings.

+* Portable

+The core library is written in C99, as such it should compile anywhere.
+Only a very small wrapper around the library is needed to make a working interpreter.

 <div id='Documentation'/>
 ## Documentation